-Tours of the Immigration Station are led by Angel Island State Parks staff or volunteers and are approximately 1 hour in length.
-The site can accommodate 90 people (approximately 3 classes).
+Tours of the Detention Barracks Museum at the historic immigration station are led by Angel Island State Parks staff or volunteers and are approximately 1 hour in length.
+One tour can accommodate up to 40 people (including chaperones) and the site can generally accommodate 3 tours in one day.

 School Tour Information